tenzir/tenzir/web/docs/understand/language/operators/summarize.md

   rather than the lists themselves.
 - `sample`: Takes the first of all grouped values that is not null.
 - `count`: Counts all grouped values that are not null.
+- `count_distinct`: Counts all distinct grouped values that are not null.

 ### Grouping